Second law of thermodynamics: Entropy

 where the equality holds if the transformation is reversible.

-Notice that if the process is an adiabatic process, then $\delta Q=0$, so $\Delta S \ge 0$.
+If the process is an adiabatic process, then $\delta Q=0$, so $\Delta S \ge 0$.

 Energy, available useful work

 An important and revealing idealized special case is to consider applying the second law to the scenario of an isolated system (called the total system or universe), made up of two parts: a sub-system of interest, and the sub-system's surroundings.
 These surroundings are imagined to be so large that they can be considered as an unlimited heat reservoir at temperature TR and pressure PR – so that no matter how much heat is transferred to (or from) the sub-system, the temperature of the surroundings will remain TR; and no matter how much the volume of the sub-system expands (or contracts), the pressure of the surroundings will remain PR.

 Whatever changes to dS and dSR occur in the entropies of the sub-system and the surroundings individually, the entropy Stot of the isolated total system must not decrease according to the second law of thermodynamics:

 According to the first law of thermodynamics, the change dU in the internal energy of the sub-system is the sum of the heat δq added to the sub-system, minus any work δw done by the sub-system, plus any net chemical energy entering the sub-system d ΣμiRNi, so that:

 where μiR are the chemical potentials of chemical species in the external surroundings.